 - importer's name and address;

 - overseas exporter's name and address;

 - product description (name, form and strength);

 - number and size of the packs;

 - quantity of drug;

 - proposed date of import;

-- mode of transport (e.g. airfreight, sea freight);

 - where applicable, the name of the end user and the use of the end substance.

 A separate Permit to Import is required for every shipment of a controlled substance and will not be issued unless a licence is already held.
-All permits must be obtained in advance of the controlled substance arriving inAustralia.
+All permits must be obtained in advance of the controlled substance arriving in Australia.

-11. The import permit is the required document and, for some substances, the complementary overseas export permit.

-13. There is no deposit or advance payment requirement associated with the issue of licenses.
+- 11. The import permit is the required document and, for some substances, the corresponding overseas export permit. - 12.
+There is no licensing fee or administrative charge. - 13.
+There is no deposit or advance payment requirement associated with the issue of licenses.

-14. Import licences are valid until the end of the calendar year.
-Import permits are usually valid for up to six months.

-15. No. However, if a licence holder has not used the licence during the year and applies for a renewal, the applicant may need to justify retention of the licence.

-16. Licences and permits are not transferable.

-17. For licences, conditions apply to the keeping of records and the reporting of movements.
+- 14. Import licence validity can vary from six months to two years depending on the substances being imported.
+Import permits are usually valid for up to six months. - 15.
+No. However, if a licence holder has not used the licence during the year and applies for a renewal, the applicant may need to justify retention of the licence. - 16.
+Licences and permits are not transferable. - 17.
+For licences, conditions apply to the keeping of records and the reporting of movements.
 For permits, specific conditions may be endorsed on the permit, (for example for re-export only or for veterinary use only).

-18. Importers of narcotic drugs, psychotropic substances and related chemicals for commercial supply should familiarise themselves with the requirements of the Therapeutic Goods Act 1989 in relation to the importation of therapeutic goods for supply in Australia.
+- 18. Importers of narcotic drugs, psychotropic substances and related chemicals for commercial supply should familiarise themselves with the requirements of the Therapeutic Goods Act 1989 in relation to the importation of therapeutic goods for supply in Australia. - 19.
+Not applicable.